-On March 15, 2021, the SAMR promulgated the Measures for the Supervision and Administration of Online Transactions, or the Online Transactions Measures, which came into effect on May 1, 2021.
-The Online Transactions Measures implements relevant legislative principles and purpose of the E-Commerce Law and refines a series of relevant laws and regulations.
+On March 15, 2021, the State Administration for Market Regulation promulgated the Administrative Measures for Online Trading, which came into effect on May 1, 2021.
+The Administrative Measures for Online Trading implements legislative principles and purpose of the E-Commerce Law and refines a series of laws and regulations.
 It further specifies the responsibilities of online trading platform operators and the requirements for protecting online consumers' rights and interests.